nickg/nextcellent/readme.txt

 - Site managers handling several sites using specialized software as InfiniteWP or ManageWP, wanting to keep their sites running with automatic updates.

-- Users prefering an alternative development path with backward compatibility.
+- Users preferring an alternative development path with backward compatibility.

 - Developers wanting to suggest or colaborate improving the code.